portsip/portsip-pbx-ha-guide/doc/deploy-pbx-en.md

 ./bin/pbx-restart
 ```
 ## Update pbx
-In case the pbx02 is node2, pbx 03 is node3
+In case the pbx02 is node2, pbx 03 is node3.
 The 123456 is password for PortSIP PBX DB, you can use other words as your password.
-The portsip/pbx:12 is the new version which need update to.
+The **portsip/pbx:12** is the new version which need update to.

 If you get failed in this step, you can repeat below command until success.

+Perform below command on pbx01:

 ```
 ./bin/pbx-update pbx02 pbx03 192.168.1.10 123456 portsip/pbx:12